 If you want to Get Stars On Google Search, then you will need Aggregate Rating Schema.
 This is what tells Google and other search engines, well, your aggregate rating.
 This can be an accumulated number of ratings from several sources or just your Google My Business page reviews.
-This is used as the basis to display stars in your google organic search listing.
+This is used with rich snippets as the basis to display stars in your google organic search listing.

 If you don’t have any reviews and ratings, take a look at this post on how to get Google Reviews.